jagadeep298218/jagadeep298218/README.md

 ### Hi there 👋

-I am Jagadeep Kalluri, a freshman studying in University of Texas at Dallas and pursuing a bachelors in computer science.
-Having around 3 years of experience in python, but since 2021, I'm working to expand my knowledge by learning other languages like javascript.
-To see my profile in detail, I recommend to look at my LinkedIn profile.
+I am Jagadeep Kalluri, a sophomore studying in University of Texas at Dallas and pursuing a bachelors in computer science.
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/muhammad-adeel-9ba19951/)

 ## Skills